Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Metabolic disorders in infants and adolescents

 As a rule, such a metabolic disorder in an infant occurs as a result of an excess of protein-containing foods.
-A blood test will help confirm suspicions of a violation of protein metabolism - there is an increased amount of these substances in the plasma.
+A blood test will help confirm suspicions of protein metabolism disorders - an increased amount of these substances in the plasma is noted.

 With a lack of protein in the body, metabolic disorders occur in children and adolescents, the following symptoms are observed: